Botox in Moderation

 Do not use Botox if you are allergic to any ingredient, have a skin infection or inflammation at the injection site, are pregnant or nursing, on blood thinners or certain medications, or have a muscle disease like myasthenia gravis, ALS, or Lambert-Eaton syndrome.
 Please discuss all your medications and supplements with Dr, Hiers prior to receiving Botox.

 Botox, a potent substance in nature, has medical and aesthetic benefits.
 It was first approved for therapeutic use in 1989.
 The FDA has approved the use of Botox for minimizing the lines between your eyes, crows feet, and forehead lines.

-For more information, please contact Dr. Hiers at 210-494-8446 or use our form to schedule a consultation.
+For more information, please contact us today to schedule your consultation.